fujieda/DynaJson/README.md

 This library is designed as a drop-in replacement of [DynamicJson](https://github.com/neuecc/DynamicJson).
 You can intuitively manipulate JSON data through the dynamic type in the same way as DynamicJson.
 It is written from scratch and licensed under the MIT license instead of Ms-PL of DynamicJson.

-It can parse ten times faster and serialize four times faster than DynamicJson.
+It can parse and serialize five times faster than DynamicJson.
 It has no recursive call to process deeply nested JSON data.
 It has no extra dependency except for Microsoft.Csharp for .Net Standard, so you can reduce the package size of your applications.

 ## Usage